manoelhc/tv/README.md

 # tv
 Terraform Version control

-A CLI tool for managing Terraform module versions in .tf files.
+A CLI tool for managing Terraform module and provider versions in .tf files.

 ## Installation